yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .question}

-Now let's try using a lower threshold to generate a primer scheme that is not penalized by detection as an off-target through the BLAST database.
+Now let's try using a lower threshold to generate a primer scheme that is not classified as an off-target amplicon through the BLAST database.
 Lowering the threshold will reduce specificity, but values above 0.7 are generally acceptable, depending on the specific use case.
-The default value is 0.8, so let's proceed with this setting.
+Since the default value is 0.8, so let's proceed with this setting.

 > <hands-on-title>Primer design of Polio 1 virus with BLAST db and lower threshold</hands-on-title>
 >